 It is now considered the most common histological subtype in terms of prevalence.

-- lepidic predominant adenocarcinoma of lung (formerly non-mucinous bronchioloalveolar carcinoma (BAC) pattern, with >5 mm invasion)
+- lepidic predominant adenocarcinoma of the lung: formerly non-mucinous bronchioloalveolar carcinoma (BAC) pattern, with > 5 mm invasion

 - solid predominant with mucin

 Variants of invasive adenocarcinoma:

 - invasive mucinous adenocarcinoma (formerly mucinous BAC)

 - fetal (low and high grade)

 Sometimes it is impossible to radiographically distinguish between other histological lung cancer types.

 A lung nodule is a rounded or irregular region of increased attenuation measuring less than 3 cm.
 The amount of attenuation can further classify the nodules as either ground glass, subsolid or solid 1,2.